 Over the years, he has served as consultant and guide for some varied and interesting clients.
 His list of employers, clients and projects includes Universal Studios Florida (where he managed $63M in sales), The Bass Family Partners of Ft.
 Worth, Lawry’s The Prime Rib (Asia), Commander’s Palace, The Venetian (Lutece), Caesars Palace (Bradley Ogden), BOA/Sushi Roku, The Palazzo Hotel (Charlie Trotters) and Saison (San Francisco) as a member of service teams that have been awarded many Michelin Stars.
 He has owned and operated clothing manufacturing businesses as well as candy factories, specialty food importation business and a technology services for hospitality firm.

 After the financial downturn of 2008, he exchanged passion for his trade and liquidated his then 5 businesses and moved to San Francisco permanently.
 There he opened his art trade and took up studio at American Steel in Oakland, an entire city block of converted steel factory turned industrial art complex, working with the Burning Man Organization as well as CouchSurfing International, creating photo essays of travel, hitchhiking and writing poetry.
 During this time, his world collided with Shiloh Sophia and the rest of the story lives on here in this site.
-After collaborating with Shiloh Sophia on her various art installations, galleries and projects and three years of visits to the United Nations (2016 is year 4), the Intentional Creativity Foundation is crafted and alive!
+After collaborating with Shiloh Sophia on her various art installations, galleries and projects and years of visits to the United Nations, the Intentional Creativity Foundation is crafted and alive!

 (Note: These brands are retired)